Pillar 4 of 4 / Updated May 2026

 Structured as equity.
 Higher cost (9-13%+ pref).
 No senior lender consent required.
 More flexible on workout.
 Standard on opportunistic, ground-up, and complex value-add.

 TCG verdict: Mezz when senior lender will sign a workable intercreditor and the project has stabilized cash flow.
-Preferred equity when senior lender won’t allow mezz, when the project has higher execution risk, or when the sponsor wants more flexibility on workout.
+Preferred equity when senior lender will not allow mezz, when the project has higher execution risk, or when the sponsor wants more flexibility on workout.
 Mezz is generally cheaper; preferred is generally more flexible.

 High-Performance Envelope